grimme-lab/xtb_docs/source/oniom.rst

  ONIOM
 -------

-This guide is aimed to give the general overview over the ONIOM implementation within the ``xtb`` program package.
+This guide is aimed to give a general overview of the ONIOM implementation within the ``xtb`` program package.

 .. contents::

 General description
 ===================

 The ONIOM is a multiscale calculation approach used in general to efficiently handle large molecular systems.
-The detailed review of the ONIOM and its possible applications can be found at: `Chung2015 <https://pubs.acs.org/doi/10.1021/cr5004419>`_.
+A detailed review of the ONIOM and its possible applications can be found at: `Chung2015 <https://pubs.acs.org/doi/10.1021/cr5004419>`_.

 The total 2-layer ONIOM energy is defined as:

 .. math::
-   E_{oniom} = E_{whole,low} - E_{model,low} + E_{model,high}
+   E_{oniom} = E_{whole, low} - E_{model, low} + E_{model ,high}

-where :math:`E_{whole,low}` and :math:`E_{model,low}` terms refer to the singlepoint energies calculated at a low-level of theory applied to the whole system and its specific model cutoff(called henceforward 'inner region'), :math:`E_{model,high}` is the singlepoint energy of the model cutoff at higher level of theory.
-The idea is to combine the different theory levels in the subtructive manner to compromise between accuracy and speed.
+where :math:`E_{whole, low}` and :math:`E_{model, low}` terms refer to the single-point energies calculated at a low-level of theory applied to the whole system and its specific model cutoff(called henceforward 'inner region'), :math:`E_{model, high}` is the single-point energy of the model cutoff at a higher level of theory.
+The idea is to combine the different theory levels in a subtractive manner to compromise accuracy and speed.

 Input